 Professor Ropp is Director of the Aerospace and MRO Technology Innovation (AMT-I) Center at Purdue and leads its R&D arm - Hangar of the Future Research Laboratory.
 The lab focuses on novel technology innovations for air vehicle MRO and advanced aerospace manufacturing processes.
 His award winning and highly collaborative undergraduate and graduate student research teams are routinely published, are invited presenters at conferences and technology demonstrations around the industry, and have patent disclosures on key projects.
-His student teams have have won and placed in FAA National Design Competitions on air vehicle/airport operation technologies impacting safety and efficiency.
+His student teams have have won and placed in National Design Competitions (FAA and Boeing) on air vehicle/airport operation technologies impacting safety and efficiency.
 In March 2015 his student research team took first place nationally in Boeing's Information Technology National Design competition for their design of a software application for man-made object recognition over complex terrain using Light Detection and Ranging (LIDAR) point cloud data.
+In June 2016 Ropp's lab took its 4th national design award, taking 2nd place in the National Academies of Sciences, Engineering and Medicine - Transportation Research Board (TRB) Airport Cooperative Research Program (ACRP) University Design Competition.

 FAA certificated mechanic with Airframe and Powerplant ratings.